yishanhe/WM-AS-thesis-latex-template/README.md

 The files used to produce the thesis.pdf file are

       ./thesis.tex                the top-level LaTeX file
+      ./structure.tex             the structure of the thesis
       ./Makefile                  can be used to compile to a PDF, either with or without also compiling the bibtex, as well as cleaning out unnecessary files and creating a zipped backup
       ./acknowledge.tex           the acknowledgements
       ./abstract.tex              the abstract of the thesis
-      ./chapterIntroduction.tex   the introduction chapter of the thesis ./chapter_Topic{1-3}.tex    the 1st-3rd chapters of the thesis ./chapterConclusion.tex     the conclusion chapter of the thesis ./vita.tex                  the student's vita (optional, 2017)
+      ./introduction.tex          the introduction chapter of the thesis ./conclusion.tex            the conclusion chapter of the thesis ./proj1-3 subfolders        the 1st-3rd chapters of the thesis ./vita.tex                  the student's vita (optional, 2018)
       ./thesis.bib                the file that BiBTeX uses to create thesis.bbl (see Lamport's LaTeX book)
       ./wmthesis.cls              defines the wmthesis class